chrisgrieser/nvim-tinygit/README.md

 ## Features Overview
-- **Smart-Commit**: Open a popup to enter a commit message with syntax highlighting, commit preview, and overlength indicators.
+- **Smart-Commit**: Open a popup to enter a commit message with syntax highlighting, commit preview, automatic issue number insertion, and overlength indicators.
   If there are no staged changes, stages all changes before doing so (`git add -A`).
 Optionally trigger a `git push` afterward.
 - Quick commands for amend, stash, fixup, or undoing commits.
 - Search **issues & PRs**.
 Open the selected issue or PR in the browser.
 - Open the **GitHub URL** of the current line or selection.
-- **Search the file history** for a string ("git pickaxe"), show results in a diff view with syntax highlighting, correctly following file renamings.
+- **Explore the git history**: Search the file for a string ("git pickaxe"), or examine a function's or line's history.
+Displays the results in a diff view with syntax highlighting, correctly following file renamings.
 - **Statusline components:** `git blame` and branch state.
 - **Streamlined workflow:** operations are smartly combined to minimize